Efficient quantum state tomography with convolutional neural networks: Introduction

-Obviously, no algorithm can exist that matches all four of these requirements to perfect accuracy.
-Most tomography schemes that have recently been developed or applied to experimental systems, give up one or more of these conditions, in order to gain w.r.t.\ the remaining.
+Obviously, no algorithm can exist that perfectly satisfies all these conditions.
+Most tomography schemes that have recently been developed or applied to experimental systems, give up one or more of these conditions in order to gain w.r.t.\ the remaining.
 Standard maximum likelihood estimation (MLE) \cite{lvovsky_iterative_2004} scales exponentially, giving up on requirements (i) and (ii).
 Some Bayesian methods \cite{blume_kohout_optimal_2010} gain on (i) by giving up (ii).
 Many entanglement detection schemes \cite{harney_entanglement_2020, harney_mixed_2021} as well as shadow tomography \cite{Huang2020, Struchalin2020} give up on requirement (iii).
-A multitude of variational approaches have been developed which restrict the state space in which they seek for an optimal solution, therefore giving up on property (iv).
-Examples are matrix-product state tomography \cite{Baumgratz2013, Cramer2010, Lanyon2017}, which restricts its search space to weakly entangled states; compressed sensing (CS) \cite{Gross2010, Riofrio2017}, which restricts to low-rank density matrices, and permutationally invariant (PI) tomography \cite{Toth2010, Moroder2012}, which restricts to PI states.
-It is this restriction of the search space, that allows these methods to obtain target state approximations from datasets of significantly reduced sizes.
+A multitude of variational approaches have been developed which restrict the state space in which they seek for an optimal solution, therefore giving up on property (iv) and possibly (iii).
+Examples are matrix-product state tomography \cite{Cramer2010, Baumgratz2013, Lanyon2017}, which restricts its search space to weakly entangled states; compressed sensing (CS) \cite{Gross2010, schwemmerExperimentalComparisonEfficient2014, Riofrio2017}, which restricts to low-rank density matrices, and permutationally invariant (PI) tomography \cite{Toth2010, Moroder2012}, which restricts to PI states.
+It is this restriction of the search space, that allows these methods to obtain target state approximations from datasets of significantly reduced sizes, which is the feature that also our work aims to exploit.